skip to main content

 Methadone hydrochloride

-Drug Class: Analgesics
+Class: Analgesics

 Potential Side Effects

-Constipation; dizziness; drowsiness; heart palpitations; itching; lightheadedness; mental confusion; nausea; shortness of breath; sweating; urinary retention; vomiting.
+Constipation; dizziness; drowsiness; heart palpitations; itching; lightheadedness; mental confusion; nausea; shortness of breath; sweating; urinary retention; vomiting

 Be Aware

-Opioids can slow breathing and suppress the cough reflex.
-Before taking an opioid, tell your doctor if you have a history of lung disease or breathing difficulties.
 Taking opioids with certain other drugs can increase the risk of dangerous side effects.
 Especially tell your doctor if you take antihistamines (allergy medications), tranquilizers, sleeping pills, muscle relaxants or other pain medication, or if you have a history of alcohol or drug abuse.

-The Arthritis Today Drug Guide is meant for education – not self-medicating.
-Arthritis Today, the Arthritis Foundation and the Drug Guide Medical Review Panel do not endorse any products mentioned in this guide.
+The Arthritis Foundation’s Drug Guide is meant for education — not self-medicating.
+The Arthritis Foundation does not endorse any products mentioned in this guide.
 While we endeavor to keep the information up to date, we make no representations or warranties about the completeness of the information provided.